Buchenwald Resistance

 Anti-nazi banner outside a barrack at Buchenwald.
 The sign, in rhyme, says "We anti-fascists want to go home to eradicate Nazi criminals".

 The Buchenwald Resistance was a resistance group of prisoners at Buchenwald concentration camp.
-It involved Communists, Social Democrats, and people affiliated with other political parties, unaffiliated people, Christians, Jews, and Muslims.
+It involved Communists, Social Democrats, and people affiliated with other political parties, unaffiliated people, Christians, and Jews.
 Because Buchenwald prisoners came from a number of countries, the Resistance was also international.
-Members tried to sabotage Nazi efforts where they could, worked to save the lives of child inmates, and in the last days of the camp, with many Nazis fleeing the approaching allied troops, tried to gain control of the camp itself.
+Members tried to sabotage Nazi efforts where they could, worked to save the lives of child inmates, and in the last days of the camp, with many Nazis fleeing the approaching Allied troops, tried to gain control of the camp itself.
 After liberation, the prisoners documented their experiences on paper and formed an international committee to look after the welfare of survivors.